 Ingredients

-Before you begin!
-If you make this, will you do me a huge favor and leave a review and rating letting me know how you liked this recipe?
+⭐️ Before you begin!
+If you make this, will you do me a huge favor afterwards and leave a review and rating letting me know how you liked this recipe?
 This helps my small business thrive so I can continue providing free recipes and high-quality content for you.

 Instructions

-- Preheat oven to 350ยฐF.
+- Preheat oven to 350°F.

 - When the flour disappears, turn off the mixer and transfer the dough onto a floured surface.
 Knead the dough until it forms a solid ball.
-If dough is sticky, add additional flour while kneading (do not be afraid to add ยผ-1/2 cup more flour while kneading if sticky).
+If dough is sticky, add additional flour while kneading (do not be afraid to add ¼-1/2 cup more flour while kneading if sticky).

 - As you are cutting them out, transfer them to a parchment paper covered cookie sheet, leaving about 2 inches between them (to allow them to spread).
 Cover and refrigerate cut out cookie dough for 1-2 hours.
 (For more intricate cut out shapes, I highly recommend this refrigeration step.
 For regular circle cookies, refrigerating is not as important, but will result in a cookie that does not spread as much.
 For intricate shapes, I cut out the cookie shapes first and then refrigerate the entire trays.
 This helps so you do not have to work with a cold chunk of dough.)

-- Bake at 350ยฐF for 8-10 minutes or until the edges are very lightly browned.
+- Bake at 350°F for 8-10 minutes or until the edges are very lightly browned.
 Do not worry if they look underbaked, as they will continue to bake on the hot cookie sheet after it comes out of the oven.

 - Cool and frost with a vanilla icing of your choice.
 Have fun with colors & decorations to make these match any occasion.

-Notes
+Notes from Melissa

-Do you have a go-to sugar cookie recipe that you stick with every year?
+I'd LOVE to hear your thoughts!
+Leave a review & photo of your creation and be sure to mention @DesignEatRepeat or tag #DesignEatRepeat on Instagram!Do you have a go-to sugar cookie recipe that you stick with every year?
 Since doing 30 Days of Cookies, I have a few other ones that would foot the bill, but I'm not sure I'm going to be able to convince the family to branch out from this one.
 But I guess now that they can make these themselves with the new rolling pin gadget, I may just let them do all the sugar cookie dirty work while I go take a two-day nap under my heater blanket.
 Hibernation season has officially begun.

 Need a easy homemade cream cheese buttercream recipe?
 Check out my favorite Sugar Cookie Buttercream recipe.